sandialabs/suncal/doc/Manual/manual.md

 ## Curve Fitting

 The curve fitting calculation takes x and y data, with optional uncertainty in x and/or y, and computes the best fitting line, polynomial, or exponential function.
+It also may be used to extract waveform features from the data points, such as maximum/minimum values, threshold crossing times, or pusle widths.
 Data can be entered manually or loaded from a file or an uncertainty sweep calculation.
-In contrast to other curve fitting calculators (such as in Excel), this one allows for uncertainty in both x and in y to be entered and accounted for.
+In contrast to many other curve fitting calculators (such as in Excel), Suncal allows for uncertainty in both x and in y to be entered and accounted for.
 The model to fit can be:

 - Line: $y = a + bx$